vexyart/vexy-json/PLAN.md

 ## Next Steps

-1. Remove the ZZSON reference from line 8 of this file
 2. Run `cargo fix` to clean up simple warnings
 3. Investigate and fix the 8 failing tests
 4. Release version 2.3.1 as a "post-migration cleanup" release